Back to Back Issues Page

 Are you Prepared?

 Before leaving Switzerland for my fall trip back to America, I dehydrated and assembled twenty-four meals for Dominique and Cédric to use for hot thermos lunches while I was away.
-Having a supply of ready-to-eat meals on hand brings peace of mind knowing we are also prepared in case of emergencies.

-Whether you have to evacuate or hunker down, you’ll fare better with a supply of dried meals that don’t require refrigeration, are light-weight and compact for transport, and are easy to cook with boiled water.
+Whether you have to evacuate or hunker down, you’ll fare better with a supply of dried meals that don’t require refrigeration, are light-weight and compact for transport, and are easy-to-cook with boiled water.

 Use the free resources on the website, or buy my book, Recipes for Adventure to cover all your bases – emergency food, hot thermos lunches, and backpacking & camping meals.